chessworld/TorneloScoresheet/documentation/ProjectManagementPlan.md

 | 8            | Substantial work, with potentially unknown technology                       | < 2 days      |
 | 13           | Too big, like a full feature.
 Break down the task or convert it to an epic. | Full sprint   |

-3. At most two team members will be assigned to each ticket.
+3. At most two team members will be assigned to each development ticket.

 - Immediately after our sprint planning sessions, the development team will meet with the product owner/client to showcase the work done in the previous sprint and get approval for the work in the upcoming sprint.
 - If the client requests any changes, steps 1-3 above will be repeated until the client has approved the sprint backlog.